-Join David Gassner for an in-depth discussion in this video Packaging an Android app, part of Distributing Android Apps (2014).
+Join David Gassner for an in-depth discussion in this video Packaging an Android app, part of Android App Development: Distributing Android Apps (2014).

 The final step in building an Android app is packing it for distribution to your users.
 When you package an Android app, you end up creating something called an APK file.
 The APK is a ZIP archive, that compresses all the folders and files that make up your app.
 The ZIP archive is then copied to Android devices either directly or through an App Store.
 Android apps that only use the Android SDK and don't have any native code can be installed on most Android devices including cell phones, tablets and hybrid devices.